HL7/phd/input/pagecontent/ProfileConsumers.md

 In addition to the conditions listed above, when the measurement value is a quantity, PHDs may also report one of a set of special values, "Not a Number", "Not at this resolution", "Positive infinity", or "Negative infinity".
 These errors can results from a failure of the floating point software or hardware, or the inability of the sensor to completely acquire a value.
 These errors are reported in the dataAbsentReason element and will be discussed in the sections discussing the measurement values.
 "Not a Number" is the most common special condition reported by PHDs currently on the market.
 Reporting of the other special situations listed above are, in practice, rare.

-#### Identifier
-To prevent data duplication during uploads, and enable use of conditional create transactions, identifiers are provided for the Observations described in this IG.
-No additional meaning is associated with those identifiers.
-Other systems may add further identifiers.

-<a id="numerics"></a>
 ### Measurement Values that are numeric or scalar
 Scalar numeric measurements are the most common type of measurement reported by PHDs.
 Temperature, weight, height, miles run, pulse rate, etc. are examples.
 Scalar numeric measurements are reported in Observation resources following the [Phd Numeric Observation Profile](StructureDefinition-PhdNumericObservation.html).
 The scalar values are reported in the `Observation.valueQuantity` element.
 If the PHD reports a special value; Not a number, Positive infinity, Negative infinity, and two other possible values unknown to FHIR, an `Observation.dataAbsentReason` element replaces the `valueQuantity` and there is no `value[x]` element.